-Studies show that LMP2A blocks B-cell receptor (BCR) signal transduction in EBV immortalized B cells in vitro and may play an important role in maintaining a latent EBV infection within the peripheral blood B cells of infected individuals.
+LMP2A blocks B-cell receptor (BCR) signal transduction in EBV immortalized B cells in vitro and may play an important role in maintaining a latent EBV infection within the peripheral blood B cells of infected individuals.

-Rat anti Epstein-Barr Virus LMP2A antibody, clone 15F9 (MCA2467) specifically recognizes LMP2A and does not cross react with LMP2B.
+Rat anti Epstein-Barr Virus LMP2A antibody, clone 15F9 (MCA2467) recognizes LMP2A and does not cross react with LMP2B.